 After the initial review the team and I tweaked the user flow and started creating a style guide and material components.

 The researchers were given a TCL-A1 Android phone for this app.
 This narrowed the scope of work and reduced the time needed for development and QA.

 Prototyping and high fidelity hand off

-Using XD I rapidly prototyped the app working side by side with the developers and staying close contact with the client along the way.
-Watch a .gif of the essential user flow below.
+Using Adobe XD, I rapidly prototyped the app working side by side with the developers and partnered close with the client along the way.

 Phase 2 Web Portal

 After 6 months of use UNDP contracted us to create a simple

 Helping the UN and Columbia by designing tools they have already started to use is it's own reward.
 I really enjoyed learning about different map API's their advantages and disadvantages, what works offline better and which have better maps of Africa (Open Street Maps is the best).
 Creating a component library and adhering to Material Design best practices helped me speed through the design.
 In addition, learning about what is going on in Guinea has made me even more of an environmentalist.